-Upon completion of the mammography imaging lecture, the student will describe the basics of mammography imaging.
+Upon completion of the mammography imaging lecture/assignment, the student will describe the basics of mammography imaging.
 An acceptable level of competence has been obtained when the student is able to:

-- A. Describe the type of x-ray equipment used in mammography. - B. Describe the imaging arrangements, positions, and techniques used in conventional mammography. - C. Identify artifacts and other technical flaws if present on the image. - D. Critique a radiograph in terms of diagnostic quality. - E. List the proper radiation protection for patients and personnel.
+- A. Describe the type of x-ray equipment used in mammography. - B. Describe the imaging arrangements, positions, and techniques used in conventional mammography. - C. Identify artifacts and other technical flaws if present on the image. - D. Critique a radiograph in terms of diagnostic quality.